 The right pane shows tabs for other corrections that are not temperature dependent or needed more than only one table.

-The O2 setup window contains all O2 sensor related setups, sensor data as well as closed loop and calibration mode area definitions.
+The O2 sensor setup window contains all O2 sensor related configurations, sensor data as well as closed loop and calibration mode area definitions.

 Click image for an unscaled view